ploigos-automated-governance/1-demo/README.md

   * Pipelines (tab in the left navigation) -> Pipelines
 * The pipeline should finish successfully.
 This may take 15+ minutes.

+21. Edit the yaml for the app1-service Pipeline.
+Under tasks:, for the task named ci-push-container-image-to-repository, in the taskRef: field, change name to ci-push-container-image-to-repository.

 ## Troubleshooting
 * To get the admin credentials for ArgoCD:
   * `oc get secret ploigos-service-account-credentials -n devsecops -o yaml | yq .data.username | base64 -d && echo`